Important Legal Disclaimer

 The Instagram post went up on a Saturday.
 Keys in hand.
 Big smiles.
 "First home buyer Australia success!" caption.
 Friends and family cheered in the comments.

 Eighteen months later, the private chat was different.
 "We can't afford to go out any more.
 We're eating into savings every month.
 I don't know how long we can keep this up."
 The mortgage stress was overwhelming.
+Many face this reality when buying first home Australia properties without proper planning.

 They're not alone.
-The Finder's 2025 First Home Buyer Report found 65% of recent first home buyer Australia purchasers feel mortgage stress.
+The Finder's 2025 First Home Buyer Report found 65% of recent property purchasers feel mortgage stress.
 Nearly half (45%) regret their purchase.
 One in seven (14%) has $0 savings buffer after buying.
-Whether you're creating your first apartment checklist or planning to buy a house, start with a step-by-step home buyer plan before you add yourself to these statistics.
+Whether you're creating your first apartment checklist, a new apartment checklist, or planning to buy a house, start with a step-by-step home buyer plan before you add yourself to these statistics.
 If you're building, our building a house checklist government scheme guide covers all available grants.
 Many apartment buyers skip essential apartment checklist items and pay for it later.

 But here's what's interesting.
 The other 35% who aren't stressed?
 The 55% who don't regret their purchase?
 They did five things differently.
+Whether you're a first home buyer Australia entrant or already searching, these strategies can help.

 The 2025 First Home Buyer Australia Mortgage Stress Crisis: The Numbers

-First Home Buyer Australia Financial and Mortgage Stress:
+First-Time Buyer Financial Stress:

-- 65% of first home buyers report mortgage stress (up from 42% in 2019)
+- 65% of new buyers report mortgage stress (up from 42% in 2019)

 - 70% bought with less than 10% deposit (even with first home buyer grants Australia)